Covid 19 coronavirus: Bar owners, tourism businesses discuss lockdown impact to Epidemic Response Committee

 • Hobbiton boss Russell Alexander

-• Treasury Secretary Caralee McLeish
+• Treasury secretary Caralee McLeish